waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

 }
 ```

-_Note: For now (4/10/2020) the Docker file provides Resnet as backbone network, and fcn101 and fcn50 as fcn network.
-So user can choose either resnet-fcn101 or resent-fcn50._
+The Docker image provides Resnet as backbone network, and fcn101 and fcn50 as fcn network.
+So user can choose either resnet-fcn101 or resent-fcn50.

 5) Pre-trained models